gedeontofidji/Documentation/pages/mydoc/mydoc_generating_pdfs.md

 ```
 {% endraw %}

-{% include tip.html content="If you have a link to a file download, or some other link that shouldn't have a cross reference (such as link used in JavaScript for navtabs or collapsible sections, for example, add `noCrossRef` as a class to the link to avoid having it say \"page 0\" in the cross reference." %}

 This style specifies that after links to web resources, the URL should be inserted instead of the page number:

 ```css